No767/Kumiko/README.md

 Licensed under the CC0-1.0 License

 The name "Rin" (リン) comes from the vocaloid character Kagamine Rin (鏡音リン).

-This is actually an inside joke btw....
+# Other information

+This runs off of Chisaku's [EasyBot.py](https://github.com/chisaku-dev/EasyBot.py) framework / bot.
+This will allow for the use of the plugins as well.
+Adding support for that is a later thing...
 # Disclaimer

 No767, any contributer of this project, any assets, or any works of this project is related with Vocaliod and their parent company Crypton Future Media or any other affiliates of Crypton Future Media.